-Employees who are out of work due to OJI, FMLA or military leave will be able to participate in the bid.
+Employees who are out of work due to temporary OJI, FMLA or military leave will be able to participate in the bid.
 These employees are expected to follow the shift bid guidelines provided.
+If an employee is on long term, approved leave with no anticipated return date, they will not participate in the bid process.